adadouche/esigelec-ue-lsp/TP/06 - Create your first MapReduce Job.md

 yarn --config $HADOOP_HOME/etc/hadoop-slave-3-nm --daemon start nodemanager
 ```

-You can check that your HDFS & Yarn processes are started using the following command:
+You can check that your HDFS & YARN processes are started using the following command:

 ```sh
 jps | grep -E 'Node|Manager'$